NORWAY

 You may be surprised to hear that there are tracks near Oslo city that you can access during a short stop over, or weekend break.
 There are several areas apart from the one we have put here which will be researched.

-Trains from Oslo run regularly to Lillehammer, and from there Sjusjøen is only 18kms, and about 20 minutes by bus.
+Trains from Oslo run regularly to Lillehammer, and from there Sjusjøen is only 18 kms, and about 20 minutes by bus.
 There are some 350 kms of XC trails, with tracks that connect to Nordseter and Lillehammer.
 This is another resort that gets snow early.

 Located on the Venabygdsfjellet plateau, on the edge of the Rondane National Park.
 It has excellent scenery and a good snow record with a ski season from December to April.
-At c 950 m altitude, and 140 kms of prepared trails, to the north you can join the Troll ski train that connects the Rondane National Park to Lillehammer.
+At 950 m altitude, and 140 kms of prepared trails, to the north you can join the Troll ski train that connects the Rondane National Park to Lillehammer.

 Peer Gynt Trail

 This 100 km cross country ski trail runs along the remote Peer Gynt Mountain Road.
 The region has a natural beauty with wildlife of elk, fox and birds of prey, as well as great views of the Jotunheimen and Rondane mountain ranges.
-You can book a trip through Tracks and Trails

 Kvitävätn